Team Selection Policy

 - Any other requests or concerns, should be noted when registering online.
 While these will be considered, the Committee cannot guarantee they will be met.

 - Friendship teams can register in teams from the under 16 age group and up.

 - If there is anything else the Selectors should know prior to teams selection, players may include it on the registration form or contact the Teams Coordinator prior to close of registrations.

 - Once the teams have been selected, they will not be altered at the whim of players/parents or coaches.

-- Should a parent be unhappy with team selection then the decision of the relevant Boys or Girls Coordinator will be final.
+- Should a parent be unhappy with team selection then the decision of the Teams Coordinator will be final.

-- Further appeal will be directed by the Coordinator to the club committee for review.
+- Further appeal will be directed by the Teams Coordinator to the club committee for review.

 - Friendship teams in age groups U16 and up must appoint a Team Contact and notify the Operations Coordinator of their intent to register

 - The team must supply a coach and minimum of 7 players, maximum of 9.

 - If a friendship team nominates 7 players, an 8th player may be placed in the friendship team without prior notification if the player is of a similar skill and no alternative placement is available.